-These terms and conditions (“this Agreement”) govern the access and use by any person (“you”, “your”) of the website, services and the Bulletin Board operated by Abundance Investment Ltd (“we”, “us”, “our”) at www.abundanceinvestment.com (“the Service”) and the basis on which the Client Money Service Provider operates the Cash Account.
+These terms and conditions (“this Agreement”) govern the access and use by any person (“you”, “your”) of the website, services and the marketplace operated by Abundance Investment Ltd (“we”, “us”, “our”) at www.abundanceinvestment.com (“the Service”) and the basis on which the Client Money Service Provider operates the Cash Account.
 Further regulatory information about Abundance Investment Ltd (trading as “Abundance” and “Abundance Investment”) and the Client Money Service Provider is provided in Clause 36.

 This Agreement comes into force when you click on the acceptance button when applying to become a Member in the application section of the Service (or you accept an offline copy of these terms to our satisfaction).
 The Agreement shall continue until it is cancelled in accordance with Clauses 5 or 8.5, or it is terminated in accordance with Clause 22.